brunokoga/Montevideo/additionalMonsters_dir/korred.md

 **Animated Hair (Su)** A korred's hair is constantly writhing and twitching.
 As a free action, a korred can cause its long hair to reach out and interfere with adjacent creatures—tugging at clothes and weapons, tangling feet and arms, tickling, and generally making a nuisance of itself.
 The korred can select which adjacent targets are affected by its animated hair.
 These targets must make a successful DC 16 Reflex save each round to avoid becoming entangled for 1 round.
 The save DC is Dexterity-based.

-**Stone Stride (Su)** This ability works like _ [tree stride](additionalMonsters/../spells/treeStride#_tree-stride)_, except it requires loose boulders at least as large as the korred, and only has a range of 30 feet.
+**Stone Stride (Su** This ability works like _ [tree stride](additionalMonsters/../spell_dir/treeStride#_tree-stride)_, except it requires loose boulders at least as large as the korred, and only has a range of 30 feet.
 The korred can use this ability once per round as a standard action.

-**Stunning Laugh (Su)** Three times per day as a standard action, a korred can unleash a strange laugh that stuns all creatures within a 30-foot burst for 1d2 rounds (Fortitude DC 14 negates).
+**Stunning Laugh (Su)** Three times per day as a standard action, a korred can unleash a strange laugh that stuns all creatures within a 30-foot burst for 1d2 rounds (Fortitude DC 14 negates.
 This is a sonic, mind-affecting effect.
-[Fey](monsters/creatureTypes#_fey) are immune to this ability.
+[Fey](monster_dir/creatureTypes#_fey are immune to this ability.
 The save DC is Charisma-based.

 Korreds are an ancient fey race who like forested areas with nice, rocky ground.
 They resemble small, wild-haired humanoids with wild, knotted hair.
 Korreds especially like to dance in ancient stone circles within forest glades, often led by satyrs with panpipes.
 They are a shy race and do not take kindly to outsiders discovering them, even by accident.
 They almost always attack non-korreds who stumble into their territory, seeking to kill them or at least drive them off.

 Korred clothing normally consists of a simple leather apron, jerkin, or kilt, leaving their legs uncovered and their feet bare.
 Their clothes usually have a large pocket or pouch to hold their belongings.
-A korred's hair and beard grow quickly, sometimes an inch a day, and the korred trims its hair when the locks become too unruly, saving the trimmings in its pocket so it can weave them into ropes for its _ [animate rope](additionalMonsters/../spells/animateRope#_animate-rope)_ spell-like ability.
+A korred's hair and beard grow quickly, sometimes an inch a day, and the korred trims its hair when the locks become too unruly, saving the trimmings in its pocket so it can weave them into ropes for its _ [animate rope](additionalMonsters/../spell_dir/animateRope#_animate-rope_ spell-like ability.